atsetilam/astarte/README.md

 Astarte is designed from the ground up to be run in containers, with [Kubernetes](https://github.com/kubernetes/kubernetes) as a first-class citizen when it comes to deployment.
-Astarte's images can be found at [Docker Hub](https://hub.docker.com/u/astarte/), with every Astarte service coming with its own image.
+Astarte images can be found at [Docker Hub](https://hub.docker.com/u/astarte/), with every Astarte service coming with its own image.

 With the help of our [Kubernetes